wso2-attic/analytics-is/README.md

 #How to Contribute

- Please report issues to our [ESB Analytics JIRA](https://wso2.org/jira/browse/ANLYIS) Send your pull requests to the [analytics-esb](https://github.com/wso2/analytics-esb) repository
+ Please report issues to our [IS Analytics JIRA](https://wso2.org/jira/browse/ANLYIS) Send your pull requests to the [analytics-IS](https://github.com/wso2/analytics-is) repository

 #Contact us